wrkzcoin/wrkzcoin/external/zstd/programs/zstd.1.md

 * `-e#`:
     benchmark file(s) using multiple compression levels, from `-b#` to `-e#` (inclusive)
 * `-i#`:
-    minimum evaluation time, in seconds (default : 3s), benchmark mode only
+    minimum evaluation time, in seconds (default: 3s), benchmark mode only
 * `-B#`, `--block-size=#`:
     cut file(s) into independent blocks of size # (default: no block)
 * `--priority=rt`: